With some 200,000 inhabitants, Odense is the third largest city in Denmark. It's name comes from Odin, chief of the ancient Viking gods.

 Located about 4 km from the centre of town, and 3-4 km from the university.
 Dalum Landbrugsskole, Academy of Agricultural Business, Denmark is an occupational college.
-Information on your accommodation is sent to you in the middle of July or early August for the autumn semester and before Christmas for the spring semester.
-The prices are maximum DKK 3.200 per month.
+The prices are maximum DKK 4.000 per month, including board.

-Located about 7km from the university and 4km from the city centre.
-You will typically be living in 4 bedroom apartments with other international students.
+Located about 7km from the university and 4km from the city center.
+You will typically be living in a 4 bedroom apartments with other international students.
 You will share a kitchen and bathroom.
-Rent is between 1500 and 3000DKK per month
+Rent is between 2,200 and 3000DKK per month.

 Opened in 2015, the Campus House is a 14 story building located a 5 minute walk from the university.
 You will have your own room and share a floor with up to 24 Danish and international students.
 Rent is between 3019 and 3819DKK per month.
 The use of a bike is included in the rent.